mmackof/class/README.md

 # class
-this is a repository for the work on my youtube git class
+this is a repository for the work on my youtube git class!